lachatak/gatling-cometd/README.md

     case class Authentication(name:String="user", password:String="password")
     .feed(idFeeder).exec(cometd("Handshake").handshake(Handshake(ext=Autentication())))
 ```
+### Send command ###
-- After the *handshake* and *connect* you are ready to send and receive messages.
+After the *handshake* and *connect* you are ready to send and receive messages.
 The easiest scenario is to send
 command to the server.
 Before I send the command I generate a new correlationId for my message.
 I use this id to be able to pair requests with responses.
 For this I have to instruct the extension to wait until a message arrives which has the same correlationId and contains all other required extra data I need.
 With this you could fine tune what do you regard as a successful response.
 In my case I am waiting for a response message which has the same correlationId and I expect some extra content in the response.
 It could happen that the response arrives with the correct correlationId but instead of having *EchoedMessage* type it has *Exception* type.
 In this case the extension doesn't consider it a valid response.
 It is up to the implementor to define the extra criteria.
 String defined in the matchers field might be anywhere in the response but all of them should be there at once!!
 ```scala
     .feed(uuidFeeder).exec(cometd("Shout Command").sendCommand("/shout/${userId}", Shout()).checkResponse(matchers = Set("${correlationId}", "EchoedMessage", "!!egassem ohcE")))
 ```
+### Subscription ###
-- It is easy to subscribe for some services with the *subscribe* method although it is bit more complicated compared to sending a command.
+It is easy to subscribe for some services with the *subscribe* method although it is bit more complicated compared to sending a command.
-The easiert situation is when you would like to subscribe to a channel to trigger some process at the backend which sends some kind of messages to the client but you don't want to process those messages.
+- The easiert situation is when you would like to subscribe to a channel to trigger some process at the backend which sends some kind of messages to the client but you don't want to process those messages.
 In this case use *subscribeToPubSubProcessor* attribute with false value.
 The result is that you subscribe for a channel but if the server publishes something it won't be processed at Gatling's side but still generates load.
-The second case is a bit trickier.
+- The second case is a bit trickier.
 If you use this option the incoming message will be sent to a processor Actor behind the scene.
 This processor actor validates that all the required content can be found in the message like for commands and after that using the provided extractor converts it to a predefined type.
 If the conversion was successful then the new object will be sent to an actor which was implemented by the user to process the message.
 It is a bit confusing for the first sight but I am going to show it later how you could implement your own processor.
 In your actor you could do whatever you want with the incoming message.
 In my example I am increasing a counter which drives how many command will be sent in the test.
 ```scala
     .feed(idFeeder).exec(cometd("Subscribe Echo").subscribe("/echo/${userId}", subscribeToPubSubProcessor = false))
     .feed(idFeeder).exec(cometd("Subscribe Timer").subscribe("/timer/${userId}", Set("TriggeredTime")))
 ```
+### Unsubscribe and disconnect ###
-- After the test you might want to unsubscribe and disconnect.
+After the test you might want to unsubscribe and disconnect.
 The unsubscription removes all the previous subscription in Gatling as well so it stops listening and processing that type of subscription
 ```scala
     .feed(idFeeder).exec(cometd("Unsubscribe Timer").unsubscribe("/timer/${userId}"))
     .feed(idFeeder).exec(cometd("Unsubscribe Echo").unsubscribe("/echo/${userId}"))